vpon-data/data-sdk/docs/DebugMode.md

 ---
 layout: default
-title:          "Debug Interface"
+title:          "Debug Mode"
 lead:           ""
 description:    ""
 keywords:       "datasdk"
-permalink:       /debug_interface
+permalink:       /debug_mode
 lang:           "en"
 ---

-# Debug Interface
+# Debug Mode
 ---
-Debug Interface provides a check mechanism to help App publishers understand the integration status.
+Debug Mode provides a check mechanism to help App publishers understand the integration status.
 When Vpon Data SDK is integrated with SDK debug_mode enabled, App publishers can see the checking messages on the developer console.

-Debug Interface checks SDK integration in 3-steps: ***SDK Initialization***, ***SDK Info Collection***, and ***Endpoint Connection***.
+Debug Mode checks SDK integration in 3-steps: ***SDK Initialization***, ***SDK Info Collection***, and ***Endpoint Connection***.

 When start running App, ***SDK Initialization*** step will check SDK initialization status and display the device basic information in the developer console shown as follows.
 ```